Grand Canyon

 GRAND CANYON WEST

-For travellers seeking an easy tick from Las Vegas, you can visit Grand Canyon West (which is managed by the Hualapai tribe).
+For travelers seeking an easy tick from Las Vegas, you can visit Grand Canyon West (which is managed by the Hualapai tribe).
 While you are not walking within the inscribed boundary of the Grand Canyon, every picture you take of the canyon toward toward the Colorado River is inscribed.
 In particular "Guano Point" is comparable to many of the best views found at the North or South Rim.
 The Hualapai tribe have a convenient bus system that you use to access the various scenic areas, which was efficient and I think vastly preferable than allowing endless cars to navigate the route.

 Keep in mind timing is key at Grand Canyon West, if you depart Las Vegas at 9am and arrive at 11:00 or 11:30, this means (particularly on Weekends) that the Skywalk will be very busy, expect a line.
 We stayed at an airbnb only 20 minutes from the park entrance and therefore enjoyed 2 hours with only a handful of other visitors.
 Our experience was similar in quality to the South Rim of the Grand Canyon, perhaps even better since there were so few people early in the morning.
 Cost at the South or North Rim is $35 per car (for up to 7 days) or perhaps you already have the National Park annual pass.
 Grand Canyon West is considerably more expensive.
-For the Hualapai tribe "Grand Canyon West" is a major employer and economic engine for the rural communities that make this region their home.
+For the Hualapai tribe "Grand Canyon West" is a major employer and economic engine for the rural Native communities that make this region their home.

 When approaching the Hualapai reservation, there is a massive Joshua Tree Forest.
 Make sure to visit this National Natural Landmark, which is part of the Eastern end of the Mojave Desert.
 There is a small loop trail with information panels near the intersection of Pierce Ferry Road and Diamond Bar Road, we enjoyed this area at dusk.
 Access information about the site via Google "Arizona's Joshua Tree Forest".